ShurayukiHime/iot-ble/BLE Specification summary - sort of.md

 	- Now we use EC Diffie Hellman, which is resistant to passive eavesdropping attacks (a bit less against MITM, they say).
 - Data encryption

-No protection against passive eavesdropping in Just Works and Passive Eavesdropping association modes, because of EC Diffie Hellman (not supported by LE Legacy).
+No protection against passive eavesdropping in Just Works and Passkey Entry association modes, because of EC Diffie Hellman (not supported by LE Legacy).
 If the LE device supports Secure Connections, this protection is present.

 #### MITM Prevention
 The Secure simple pairing offers these two methods: